-Orkla seeks to ensure that its accounting and financial reporting inspires investor confidence.
+Orkla aims to ensure that its accounting and financial reporting inspires investor confidence.
 Orkla's accounting procedures are highly transparent, and since 2005 Orkla has prepared and presented its financial statements in accordance with the International Financial Reporting Standards (IFRS).
 The Board of Directors' Audit Committee monitors company reporting on behalf of the Board.
 Orkla strives to communicate actively and openly with the market.
-The company's annual and quarterly reports contain extensive information on the various aspects of the company's activities.
-The company's quarterly presentations are webcast directly and may be found on Orkla's website, along with the quarterly and annual reports under "Investor Relations".
-In 2020, the company's Annual General Meeting was webcast and simultaneously interpreted to English.
-Orkla holds a Capital Markets Day at regular intervals, on which occasion the market is given an in-depth review of the Group's strategic direction and operational development.
-The Capital Markets Day presentations are webcast directly on the company's website.
+The annual and quarterly reports contain extensive information on the various aspects of Orkla's activities.
+Quarterly presentations are webcast directly and are available on Orkla's website, along with the annual and quarterly reports, under "Investor".
+In 2022, Orkla's Annual General Meeting was also webcast directly and held as a hybrid meeting with the possibility of attending both digitally and in person, and was simultaneously interpreted to English.

-All shareholders and other financial market players are treated equally as regards access to financial information.
-The Group's Investor Relations Department maintains regular contact with company shareholders, potential investors, analysts and other financial market stakeholders.
-The Board is regularly informed of this activity.
-The financial calendar for 2021 may be found on Orkla's website.
+Moreover, Orkla holds a Capital Markets Day at regular intervals, most recently on 23 November 2021.
+On Capital Markets Day, the market is given an in-depth review of Orkla's strategic direction and operational development.
+The Capital Markets Day presentations are broadcast directly on Orkla's website.
+All shareholders and other financial market players are treated equally when it comes to access to financial information.
+Orkla's Investor Relations Department maintains regular contact with company shareholders, potential investors, analysts and other financial market stakeholders, and the Board receives regular information on this activity.
+The financial calendar for 2023 is available on Orkla's website.